robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - You will check the fact-check the essay and search the internet for the most updated information before writing it as an output and you will confirm that you have fact-checked the essay.

 # SEO Instructions
-- For Meta Descriptions:
-  - Extract the primary keyword and 1-2 semantic variants from the content
-  - Write 150-160 characters maximum (Google's display limit)
-  - Include the primary keyword within the first 120 characters
-  - Create a compelling value proposition that answers "What's in it for me?"
-  - Use active voice and action-oriented language
-  - Include emotional triggers or urgency when contextually appropriate
-  - Ensure it reads naturally - avoid keyword stuffing
-  - Test multiple variations focusing on different user intents (informational, commercial, navigational)

 - For Keywords:
   - Identify the primary keyword (highest search volume + relevance) and should appear in the first paragraph.
   - The primary keyword needs to have 1.5% density in the content.